 When physically placing multiple magnetic windings in close proximity, linked magnetic flux between the windings can affect the predicted performance in various ways [8].
 Thus, the implementation of multiple cancellation windings in a single filter may affect the inductance cancellation and filter performance.
-Here the effects of mutual coupling are explored when two coils are used to provide balanced inductance cancellation for both common- and differential-mode capacitors.
+Here the effects of mutual coupling are explored when two coils are used to provide balanced inductance cancellation for both CM and DM capacitors.